 Patty Klochko

 You’ve Found a Safe Place.
-If you’re here, it’s likely because your heart was broken by betrayal, but also because you were deceived, manipulated, and emotionally abused through a hidden reality—and I’m so sorry.
-This space exists to offer gentle support, understanding, and trusted resources to help you feel less alone and more grounded in your healing journey.
-While I’m not a licensed therapist, I share insights from my personal ministry experience along with trusted professionals to help you feel seen, supported, and more equipped on your healing journey.
-If you’re experiencing betrayal trauma, I strongly encourage you to connect with a trauma-informed therapist in your area, support group, or one of the trusted healing resources listed under "Support for Betrayed Partners" on the menu at the top of this page.
+If you’re here, it’s likely your heart was not only broken by betrayal — but destabilized by deception, manipulation, and a hidden reality.
+I am so sorry.
+This space exists to offer grounded education, gentle support, and trusted trauma-informed resources so you can feel less confused and more anchored in truth.
+While I am not a licensed therapist, I share insights from personal ministry experience alongside trusted professionals in the Integrity Abuse and betrayal trauma field.
+If you are navigating betrayal trauma, I strongly encourage connecting with a trauma-informed therapist, a safe support group, or one of the vetted ministries listed under “Support for Betrayed Partners” You deserve informed care.

 A Prayer For God's Presence in your Pain: